huangyunict/public_host/README.md

 bin/base_func.sh: The basic functions and settings used in other scripts.

-## :monkey: tampermonkey
+## :monkey: monkey

-This folder contains useful tampermonkey scripts that can be used in all other projects.
+This folder contains useful Violentmonkey scripts, which may or may not be used in Greasemonkey / Tampermonkey scripts.